GED Classes Lowell Massachusetts

 Lowell Adult Education Center was renamed the Frederick A. Abisi Adult Education Center a few years back.
 Fred was the organization’s first full-time Director, and he served the Lowell community in that position for more than 35 years.

 Classes are available at the school’s main site (408 Merrimack Street).
-Here are morning classes available, and evening classes are provided at Lowell High School.
+Morning classes are available, and evening classes are provided at Lowell High School.
 The school additionally offers prep classes at various satellite sites throughout Lowell.

-The school has committed and experienced teachers that are well-trained to educate adult learners in a learning setting that can be described as comfortable.
+The school has committed and experienced teachers who are well-trained to educate adult learners in a learning setting that can be described as comfortable.

 All Lowell area residents 16 years or older qualify for these classes, provided they don’t already have a secondary degree and are not signed up for another school program.
 Those applicants 16 or 17 years old must be formally withdrawn from high school and present parental consent.